mleczakm/monolog-sentry-bundle/README.md

 ## Caching once parsed User Agents

-Caching is supported when service implementing `Psr\SimpleCache\CacheInterface` is provided under `cache` config entry:
+Caching is supported when service implementing `Psr\SimpleCache\CacheInterface` is provided under `cache` config entry.
+Starting from version 4.1 of Symfony there is default simple cache service `cache.app.simple`, in previous versions you need to define own service:

 ```yaml
 monolog_sentry: